denisecase/datafun-03-discussion/PUBLISH_TO_BINDER.md

 # Publish to Binder

-1. Add a `requirements.txt` file to the root of your GitHub repository.
+1. Have a `requirements.txt` file in the root of your GitHub repository.
 List the names of the Python packages your notebook depends on, one per line.
 See the example in this repo.

 2. Navigate to [https://mybinder.org/](https://mybinder.org/).

-3. Enter the URL of your GitHub repository.
+3. Enter the URL of your GitHub repository, e.g., https://github.com/denisecase/datafun-03-discussion/.

-4. In the field that says "Path to a notebook file (optional)", you can enter the path to a Jupyter notebook.
-If you leave this field blank, Binder will start with the contents of the repository's root directory.
+4. In the field that says "Path to a notebook file (optional)", enter learning.ipynb with the "File" option displayed.

 5. Click "Launch".